Please refer to our DISCLOSURE STATEMENT.

 (Sometimes there are even air quotes on the “religious” part.)

-Some people who don’t completely understand homeschooling may not realize that most homeschool parents spend a great deal of money buying curricula and countless hours planning out homeschool classes, schedules, and more.
+Some people who don’t completely understand homeschooling may not realize that most homeschool parents spend a great deal of money buying homeschool curriculum and countless hours planning out homeschool classes, schedules, and more.

 We do our homework, yo.

-6. Aren’t you afraid that your kid will be behind in their studies?
+Common Questions About Homeschooling #6.
+Aren’t you afraid that your homeschooled kid will be behind in their studies?

 The great thing about homeschooling is that you can speed up or slow down based on how your child is learning.
 This not only helps them in the long run, but also gives them the time to develop confidence in their own skills.